julianpiniel/crud_test/README.md

 -   Tests can be seen with "npm run test"

--   Docker and Docker-compose are still on development.
+-   Docker and Docker-compose ready.
+Just do:

+    -   docker-compose build
+    -   docker-compose up

+    And server will be listening on port 5000

+Disclaimer: Had problems using .env with docker-compose, so I just hardcoded the DB conectionString.